agsb/toki-pona-pi/README.md

 # toki-pona-pi

+01/05/2024  I'm in vacancy to refresh some ideas.

 ( this file is a stub )

 Some statistical programs for frequency analysis about [Toki Pona](https://en.wikipedia.org/wiki/Toki_Pona).
 Want know more about [Toki Pona](https://tokipona.org/) ?